 Due to this focus on the entire buyer journey, ABX strategies require collaboration between marketing, sales and customer support.
 Instead of treating these functions as separate entities, a unified approach is adopted to maintain a high level of personalization throughout the buying process.

-ABX vs ABM: What’s the Differences?
+ABM vs ABX: What’s the difference?

+The ABM vs ABX debate is similar to the debate of outbound vs. inbound sales.
 Account-based marketing (ABM) focuses on identifying high-value target accounts and tailoring marketing campaigns specifically to those accounts.
 The goal is to attract and engage only the most relevant audience in order to maximize ROI.
 There is some great account-based marketing software for this.

-Similarly, account-based experience (ABX) delivers tailored experiences to target accounts, however, it focuses on the combined efforts of marketing, sales and customer support.
 One of the primary challenges of account-based marketing is that it requires alignment with sales to have the strongest impact, but this is often not the case.
 ABX was created in response to this challenge.
+Both strategies can improve your overall B2B marketing strategy.
+You only need to ensure your chosen program suits your needs at that point in time.

-ABX vs CX: How Does it Relate?
+ABX vs CX: How does it relate?

 Account-based experience (ABX) is essentially a specialized branch of the broader concept of customer experience (CX).
 The key difference is in the customer segments considered by each approach.

-Account-Based Experience (ABX) takes the core principles of successful CX, including trust, empathy, and relevance at every stage of the customer journey, and applies them within the context of targeted accounts.
+ABX takes the core principles of successful CX, including trust, empathy, and relevance at every stage of the customer journey, and applies them within the context of targeted accounts.
 CX, on the other hand, considers the collective experiences of all customers, not just a select few.

 Why Is ABX Important In B2B Marketing?

-Put simply, account-based experience (ABX) prioritizes quality over quantity, and drives better returns as a result.
-This is thanks to its focus on building strong, long-lasting customer relationships in addition to qualified lead generation.
+This is thanks to its focus on building strong, lasting customer relationships in addition to qualified lead generation.

 Core Concepts Of An ABX Strategy

-Account-Based Marketing (ABX) isn't your typical demand generation—instead, you’re creating a custom buying journey for specific accounts.
+Account-based experience isn't your typical demand generation—instead, you’re creating a custom buying journey for specific accounts.
 This requires unification of your marketing and sales actions, while also leveraging your customer success teams to support customer relationships.

 Remember, ABX goes beyond targeting high-value accounts—you’re elevating the customer experience for entire buying committees, rather than single stakeholders.
-This is necessary to deepen relationships and increase customer retention.
+This is necessary to deepen relationships and increase retention.

 For this, you must consider each member of a customer buying team.
 Then, pinpoint the unifying pain points, challenges, and goals of the buying team.